quicwg/base-drafts/draft-ietf-quic-transport.md

 Path validation is used during connection migration (see {{migration}}) by the migrating endpoint to verify reachability of a peer from a new local address.
-Path validation is also used by the peer to verify that the migrating endpoint is able to receive packets sent to the its new address.
+Path validation is also used by the peer to verify that the migrating endpoint is able to receive packets sent to its new address.
 That is, that the packets received from the migrating endpoint do not carry a spoofed source address.